ben16w/minui-portmaster/README.md

 ### Alternative Method

-This method replaces the entire `PORTS.pak` folder on your SD card with a new one.
+Follow the steps below to replace the entire `PORTS.pak` folder on your SD card with a new one.
 It is only recommended if you are having issues after trying the steps above.

 1. Mount your MinUI SD card to your computer.
 2. Delete the entire old `PORTS.pak` folder from `/Emus/<PLATFORM>/` on your SD card.